-For the Horizon Foundation, equity means that everyone has a fair and just opportunity to live a long, healthy life – and nobody is left behind because of who they are or where they live.
+For the Horizon Foundation, equity means that everyone has a fair and just opportunity to live a long, healthy life – and no one is left behind despite who they are or where they live.
 However, research shows that some members of our community face barriers to good health, overall wellness and opportunity.
 This is especially true for our communities of color, which experience higher levels of chronic disease, deaths and disabilities.

-Past efforts by other community organizations have tackled race issues, and now we must continue to engage racial equity as a systemic issue.
-The Horizon Foundation seeks to reduce health disparities and work toward racial equity in health by:
+Past efforts by other community organizations have tackled race issues, but now we must continue to engage racial equity as a systemic issue.
+The Foundation seeks to reduce health disparities and work toward racial equity in health by:

-- Advocating for policies and practices that dismantle longstanding health barriers and promise more equitable health outcomes for people of color
+- Advocating for policies and practices that dismantle longstanding health barriers and ensure more equitable health outcomes for people of color.

-The Foundation also worked closely with the Howard County Library System to present discussions with authors including Debby Irving and Richard Rothstein related to race and racial equity.
-We also partnered with the local faith community to host Courageous Conversations, which support congregations to host discussions about race and religion.
+- The Foundation worked closely with the Howard County Library System to present several equity discussions with authors including Debby Irving (Waking up White) and Richard Rothstein (Color of Law).

 Kerry Darragh Mar, 20, 2020